borg286/sevtech/README.md

 * Shift/Sneak on your grave to retrieve your items.

-* Keep 4 wild dog pelts for creating awesome boots in the next age.
+* Keep 4 wild dog/wolf pelts for Dog Pelt Boots (run faster, good armor, no fall damage).

 * Once you get a saddle, go tame a horse (repeatedly trying to ride it) to speed up traversing the overworld.
 He can jump stone fence, but only with you riding.
 Be sure to bring a fence and lead with you for when you want to get off your high horse.
 Alternatively live near an ocean and use a raft to visit new places, taking care with the sharks and piranhas that attack when you get to shore.
 Piranhas jump out at you.